oneapi-src/level-zero-spec/include/core/PROG.md

 The following P2P functionalities are provided through the API:
     - Check for existence of peer-to-peer fabric between two devices.
-        - xeDeviceCanAccessPeer
+        - ::xeDeviceCanAccessPeer
     - Query remote memory access and atomic capabilities for peer-to-peer
-        - xeDeviceGetP2PProperties
+        - ::xeDeviceGetP2PProperties
     - Copy data between devices over peer-to-peer fabric.
-        - xeCommandListAppendMemoryCopy
+        - ::xeCommandListAppendMemoryCopy

 # <a name="exp">Experimental</a>
 The following experimental features are provided only for the development and refinement of future APIs.